 What is the Dampstick®?

-The principal of the Dampstick® is not new; Your granny used something similar in her biscuit tin lids and you have seen those little packets in New camera cases and handbag, right?
+The principle of the Individual Dampstick ® is not new; Your granny used something similar in her biscuit tin lids and you have seen those little packets in new camera cases and handbags, right?
 Well, it is something like that but much bigger.

 Using anhydrous calcium chloride as the desiccant, Dampstick® is designed to work in relatively open environments as opposed to silica gel and activated clay which must be contained within a controlled atmosphere such as a hermetically-sealed barrier foil bag.

-Dampsticks’ is often used in Shipping or Storage containers to protect items throughout transport or storage.
+Dampstick is often used in Shipping or Storage containers to protect items throughout transport or storage, similar to a container desiccant.
+Choose Dampstick® as your go-to packaging solutions provider.

 UK REACH DUIN NO. UK-20-3664339417-80000